Editor-in-Chief: Kexin Bao Associate Editor-in-Chief (The names based on surname alphabetical order):

 The Sciences of Traditional Chinese Medicine Notice Soliciting Contributions

-1. The Sciences Of Traditional Chinese Medicine (SOTCM) is the first international journal that emphasizes the popularity of traditional Chinese medicine, acupuncture and therapeutic massage knowledge.
+1. The Sciences Of Traditional Chinese Medicine (SOTCM) is the first international journal that emphasizes the popularity and rising academics of traditional Chinese medicine, acupuncture and therapeutic massage knowledge.
 We publish two editions, the General and Professional Editions.
 The General Edition has been published since January 1995 while the Professional Edition has been published since August 1996.
 SOTCM primarily disseminates this knowledge of traditional Chinese medicine for the purpose of improving the health all people.

 This journal has a registered ISSN and is sponsored by American Institute of Traditional Medicine.

 Presently, the General Edition is published monthly while the Professional Edition is published non-periodically.